Django Finite State Machine (FSM)

-Finite state machines define a set of states and transitions between them. viewflow.fsm enforces these rules at runtime—methods only run when the current state allows it.
+A finite state machine defines a set of states and the transitions between them. viewflow.fsm enforces these rules at runtime — a method only runs when the current state allows it.
+It is the maintained successor to the original django-fsm library.

-FSM works well for simple sequential workflows.
-For parallel execution or complex branching, use BPMN workflows instead.
+FSM fits simple, sequential workflows.
+For parallel execution or complex branching, use the BPMN workflow engine instead.

 Quick Start